sebag90/bag_of_words/readme.md

 Github: https://github.com/sebag90/bag_of_words

 # Bag of Words:
-A bag of words model written in python.
+A search engine based on a bag  of words model written in python.
 The model takes as input every document in the input folder and a query from the user and creates a vector space.
 For each query it returns the most similar document based on vector similarity (dot product).